 3. Court hearing

 On your hearing date, tell the judge why you're changing your name.
 Affirm it's not to defraud others or avoid debts.
-The judge will sign a judgment if all goes well.
+The judge will sign a judgment upon approval.

 4. Certificate of name change

 This court order certificate (which'll be a certified copy) is your name change document.
 Use it to change your name everywhere, including your birth certificate (for $30).